handcoding-labs/redis-stream-client-go/README.md

 # redis-stream-client-go

-This lib uses [go-redis](https://github.com/redis/go-redis) and [redsync](https://github.com/go-redsync/redsync)

 [![Go](https://github.com/badari31/redis-stream-client-go/actions/workflows/go.yml/badge.svg)](https://github.com/badari31/redis-stream-client-go/actions/workflows/go.yml)

 A redis stream based client that can recover from failures.
+This lib is based on [go-redis](https://github.com/redis/go-redis) and [redsync](https://github.com/go-redsync/redsync)

 Redis streams are awesome!
 Typically they are used for data written in one end and consumed at other.